 Fidler and Bala (2010) report both an increasing incidence and increased judicial findings of parental alienation; they also report estimates of parental alienation in 11-15% of divorces involving children; Bernet et al (2010) estimate that about 1% of children and adolescents in North America experience parental alienation.

-There is also a scholarly consensus that suggests this type of alienation is abusive to children, but unfortunately it isn’t recognised as a form of abuse, but that is exactly what it is.
+There is also a scholarly consensus that suggests this type of alienation is abusive to children, but unfortunately it isn’t recognised as a form of abuse.
 The sad reality is that children do become embroiled in their parents’ battles, where a child is continually targeted and who then replaces the targeted parent.

 Fidler, B. and Bala, N. (2010).
 “Children resisting post-separation contact with a parent: Concepts, controversies, and conundrums.”
 Family Court Review, 48 (1), 10-47.

 Bernet, W. et al (2010).
 “Parental alienation and the DSM V.” American Journal of Family Therapy, 38, 76-187.